RihannaP/Chat-application/README.md

 # 💬 Chat Application

-A simple chat app where users can send and view messages in real time.
+A real-time chat app where users can send messages, react with likes or dislikes, and see updates instantly through **WebSockets** or **Polling**.

 ---